GarySimons/girlsrun/README.md

 * Using **EmailJS** I was able to link up to this new GMail account.
 * In my EmailJS account I now set up the **email template** which will be used when users are sending in an email from the form.
 * Following the EmailJS documentation I was able to connect my contact form to send emails to the owner's GMail account.
+* Using **jQuery's hide and show** funtion, I set up a **success message** to show when the email had been sent.

 <strong>Testing</strong>
 * To test my contact form was working, I nagivated to **contact.html** page and filled in the contact us form, and clicked send.
+The success message was displayed.
 I then checked that the email had been recieved by the owner's GMail account and that all the fields were displaying correctly.

 <strong>Results</strong>
 * I was able to fill in the fields of the contact form and the **send** button sent the message.
+The success message was displayed.
 The message was recieved by the correct email account and all the fields were displaying correctly.

 <strong>Verdict</strong>
 * The test passed, based on the above information and requirements.

-### Member only content
+### Member account
 <strong>Plan</strong>
 * I want users to register so I can **obtain their data.** There has to be a reason for the user to **want to register and log in** to the website.
 One of the big draws is that the user is able to create and account, which will allow them to store their details and also track their previous orders.

+- <strong>Implementation</strong>
+* I created a user profile model and app to store the user's details.
+Using **Code Insitute's** course material I made the register, login and sign in functions.
+I also created the **order history page** to allow them to see past purchases.

+<strong>Testing</strong>
+* To test that the user profile was working, I went to the register page and filled in my details.
+I then follow the instructions and logged into the webite.
+I then **purchased an item** from the shopping page and filled in my details.
+It then **saved** my details and I was able to review the **order history.**

+<strong>Results</strong>
+* I was able to register and log into my account.
+I could save my details and review my order history.

+<strong>Verdict</strong>
+* The test passed, based on the above information and requirements.

+### Member only content
+<strong>Plan</strong>
-* I also wanted to create some **exclusive member only content** as another hook.
+* I wanted to create some **exclusive member only content** as hook to get them to register.
 I created an **advice** section, that only appears in the navigation **once the user is logged in.** This new section has a dropdown menu with four seperate pages: getting started, gear, nutrition and coaching.
 These pages have useful advice to help the member with their running.

 - <strong>Implementation</strong>
-* I created a user profile model and app to store the user's details, that they would need when logged into the website.
-Using **Code Insitute's** course material I made the register, login and sign in functions.
-I also created the xxxxxxxxxxxxxxxxxxxxxxxxxx

 * I created the four advice apps, and added useful content.
 Then in my main-nav.html file, I made a dropdown section and added the url links.
 In order that these were only available to logged in members, I wrapped them in a **{% if request.user.is_authenticated %}** if statement.
 This means that only authenticated users will see this option.

 <strong>Testing</strong>
-* To test that the user profile was working, I went to the register page and filled in my details.
-I then follow the instructions and logged into the webite.
-I then purchased an item from the shopping page and filled in my details.
-It then saved my details and I was able to review the order history.

 * To test that the advive section was working, I first tried the website as a non logged in user.
 The advice dropdown was hidden from me.
 Next I logged in as a member and tried again.
 This time the advice dropdown was visible and I could navigate to the four new pages.

 <strong>Results</strong>
-* I was able to register and log into my account.
-I could save my details and review my order history.

 * I was able to see the advice dropdown and naigate to and view the four new member only pages.

 <strong>Verdict</strong>
 * The test passed, based on the above information and requirements.

 ---